 In the future, the Company will only measure the impact of its direct activities, as the full impact of the entire supply chain of its suppliers cannot be measured practically.

 Dividends

-The Directors do not propose a dividend in respect of the period ended 31 December 2021 (2020: nil).
+The Directors do not propose a dividend in respect of the year ended 31 December 2022 (2021: nil).

 Future developments and events subsequent to the year end